 After the acting out and shenanigans, a soulmate relationship can be left in ruins.
 Some don’t survive, and the relationship is too far gone for rebuilding.
 In so many cases though it may seem like an uphill battle.
 And it is.
-But soulmates have a unique connection and a strong bond.
+But soulmates have a unique connection.
 For all the effort they put into leveling their relationship to the ground they will happily put effort into rebuilding their relationship.
 So it is doable.

 So many things can cause a soulmate relationship to spiral downwards.
 When the dust settles, the pair needs to get to work.
 The destructive behavior that has been used is now almost habitual.
-It is hard to change our behaviors once they become our norm, but it is possible.
+It’s hard to change our behaviors once they become our norm.
+But it’s possible.
 If the relationship with your soulmate is important enough to you both, seek professional help.
 A counselor can help the both of you while you are rebuilding your relationship.
 They can offer help and advice to assist you in changing your behaviors so they don’t rear their ugly head again.

 Rebuilding is all about change, and you are both going to have to change how you act and how you react.
 Learn your triggers, because your soulmate already has.
 Work on how you react to bad behavior and what triggers your own.
 You need to learn how to communicate properly.
 Both of you need to learn how to speak and be heard, and how to shut up and listen.
 You need to be able to trust one another again, and treat one another with respect and love.